Heterotroph

 Finally, there are tertiary consumers—the top predators in the food chain.
 These are animals like eagles and wolves that eat secondary consumers.
 They rely on eating other animals to survive, and they usually don’t have many predators themselves.

-So, heterotrophs are a key part of the food chain.
+So, these organisms are a key part of the food chain.
 They connect different levels by eating plants or other animals to get the energy they need.
 This helps energy flow through the food chain, keeping ecosystems balanced.

 Heterotrophs vs. Autotrophs